abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/digitalocean/digitalocean.md

 ## Create a `DOKS` DigitalOcean Kubernetes cluster

-If you don't have a running kubernetes cluster, run the `doctl` command line with the `kubernetes cluster create` to create your cluster.
+If you do not have a running Kubernetes cluster, use the `doctl` CLI with the `kubernetes cluster create` subcommand to create one.

 ```
 doctl kubernetes clusters create --size s-4vcpu-8gb myabccluster
 ```

-After few minutes, you get a kubernetes cluster ready
+After a few minutes, the Kubernetes cluster is ready:

 ```
 Notice: Cluster is provisioning, waiting for cluster to be running